I tumbled down the aeroplane steps onto Costa Rican soil with virtually no plan whatsoever.

 People often say that it’s a huge world we live on; one could spend ten lifetime’s on earth and still only experience a tiny fraction of all the places, cultures and experiences it has to offer.
 Usually, that’s just talking about the land – there’s over twice as much ocean!
 An infinite supply of Diving Squad missions.

 Moving forward, I plan to dive as many new places as possible before I’m dead.
-I want to witness the world’s most famous dive destinations whilst also venturing into new ones that most people have never even heard of; to see what aquatic life is like across a range of environments and conditions of this mighty water planet we ironically call Earth.
+I want to witness the world’s most famous dive destinations whilst also venturing into new frontiers that people have never heard of before; to see what aquatic life is like across a range of environments and conditions of this mighty water planet we ironically call Earth.

 Throughout, I plan to thoroughly document the state of the ecosystems I witness; so that others who later dive them will have something to compare their own observations with.